dpc10ster/RJafroc/cran-comments.md

 macOS 10.13.6 High Sierra, R-release, brew                     OK

-* checking for detritus in the temp directory ...
-NOTE Found the following files/directories:
+`*` checking for detritus in the temp directory ...
+NOTE Found the following files/directories: 'lastMiKTeXException'
-  'lastMiKTeXException'

 There is no such file/directory on my computer.
+This might be some issue with `LaTeX` that I cannot reproduce, [see here](https://github.com/r-hub/rhub/issues/503).

 The file size is less than 4 MB on 14 platforms, including the major ones.
 I would have to remove a significant number of tests and associated data files to meet the strict 5MB requirement on 4 platforms.